 Another factor for uneven room temperatures is windows that are outdated or those that are not energy efficient.
 A window can causes drafts during cold weather and lose cold air during the summer.
 In the summer, the same window can allow in more heat if it isn't constructed with Low-E glass for deflecting thermal heat rays.

 However, even new windows that are energy-efficient can be problematic if they have poor insulation.
 Before deciding if it's your windows that are the problem, have a few tests run to find out the reason for the issue.

 - Close curtains or blinds during daytime hours on your upper-level floor to block direct sun rays from getting into your house as well as reduce the demand on your air conditioning system.

 - If you already have ceiling fans, use them effectively.
 In summer months, adjust the blades of your fan, so they move counterclockwise.
 This pushes the air down, creating a cooling sensation on your body.

 - Add soffit and ridge vents to your attic.

 - Have your HVAC unit inspected regularly and make any needed repairs.

-For all your air conditioning and heating needs, you can depend on quality service from the HVAC professionals at American Air Cares.
-For more than 20 years, our family-owned and operated Florida business has earned a proven reputation for keeping Treasure Coast families comfortable throughout the year.
+For all your needs for air conditioning repair in Palm City, and surrounding areas, you can depend on quality service from the HVAC professionals at American Air Cares.
+For more than 20 years, our family-owned and operated, licensed Florida business has earned a proven reputation for keeping Treasure Coast families comfortable throughout the year.
 Please contact us and learn more about our wide range of services.